Pride celebrations fill June in Napa Valley

 Napa Pride Month is filling June with events with that benefit local LGBTQ organizations.

-Napa County Library will show "Spider-man: No Way Home" from 3 to 6 p.m. in the Community Meeting Room.
+Napa County Library will show "Spider-man: No Way Home" from 3-6 p.m. in the Community Meeting Room.
 Presented by the LGBTQ Connection and Napa County Library for ages 11-18, it includes a prop bag for interacting with the 2021 movie.

-Decorate your car and drive up and down Jefferson from Trancas Street to downtown Napa from 7 to 9 p.m.
+Decorate your car and drive up and down Jefferson from Trancas Street to downtown Napa from 7-9 p.m.
 There will be prizes for the best decorated cars, and KVYN 99.3 FM The Vine will broadcast Pride music by DJ Rotten Robbie.

-From 9 to 11:30 p.m., The Arbaretum, Napa Valley Distillery’s new location at 1149 First St. Napa, will host an after-party with specialty cocktails for ages 21 and older.
+From 9-11:30 p.m., The Arbaretum, Napa Valley Distillery’s new location at 1149 First St. Napa, will host an after-party with specialty cocktails for ages 21 and older.
 Donations will benefit LGBTQ Connection Napa.

 All families, kids, genders, identities and races are welcomed and celebrated at the Rainbow Play Date from noon to 2 p.m. at Fuller Park in Napa.
 The event includes crafts and a children’s Pride Parade at 1:30 p.m.
 The first 50 families that register will receive a First 5/Rainbow Action Network Pride pack with a resource guide for caregivers, craft activities and children's books, "My Rainbow by Trinity and DeShanna Neal and "We are Little Feminists: Hair" by Brook Sitgraves Turner and Archaa Shrivastav.
 Registration link: https://forms.gle/T2CmdTbTGuX54a6NA

-American Canyon Library shows "Spider-man: No Way Home" from 4 to 6:30 p.m. in the Community Meeting Room.
+American Canyon Library shows "Spider-man: No Way Home" from 4-6:30 p.m. in the Community Meeting Room.
 See June 2 for details.

-The event includes games, food vendors, and a free raffle from 11 a.m. to 3 p.m. at Community Park 1, American Canyon.
+The event includes games, food vendors, and a free raffle from 11 a.m.-3 p.m. at Community Park 1, American Canyon.

 Blue Note Presents and Another Planet Entertainment present Brandi Carlile in Napa as part of her “Beyond These Silent Days” tour.
 Carlile, a six-time Grammy award-winning singer/songwriter, as well as producer and author, performs at 7 p.m.
 Doors open at 5:30.
 DJ Rotten Robbie will be on hand accepting donations for the LGBTQ Connection.
 For tickets visit www.oxbowriverstage.com.

-DJ Rotten Robbie will be spinning the Pride tunes from 6 to 9:30 p.m., with some surprise guests, at Blue Note Napa, 1030 Main St. Donations support LGBTQ Connection Napa.
+DJ Rotten Robbie will be spinning the Pride tunes from 6-9:30 p.m., with some surprise guests, at Blue Note Napa, 1030 Main St. Donations support LGBTQ Connection Napa.

-Carneros Resort and Spa hosts a party wine party with DJ Rotten Robbie from 5 to 8 p.m.
+Carneros Resort and Spa hosts a party wine party with DJ Rotten Robbie from 5-8 p.m.
 Play bocce, stroll the gardens and enjoy seasonal bites, Scribe wine and specialty cocktails.

-From 10 to 11:30 a.m., chalk will be provided to create colorful chalk art around the Napa library's sidewalk at 580 Coombs St.
+From 10-11:30 a.m., chalk will be provided to create colorful chalk art around the Napa library's sidewalk at 580 Coombs St.

 For more information, to register for events, and to keep up an all the Napa Pride happenings, visit www.napavalleypride.org.